adamhajari/spyre/README.md

 1. all of the input values (with key equal to the variable_name specified in the input dictionary)
 2. the output_id for the output that needs to get created.

-For this simple example you can ignore the output_id (it will be useful when defining multiple outputs of the same type).
+For this simple example you can ignore the output_id.
 With the exception of the input type "checkboxgroup", the value of each of the params is a string.
 In this example our one input variable represents a frequency, which is a number, so we'll need to cast it as a float before we use it.
 The matplotlib figure returned by getPlot will be displayed in the right panel of our Spyre app.

 ### launching the app ###
 To launch our app we just need to create an instance of our SimpleSineApp class and call the launch method.
 The launch method takes to optional parameters: host and port.
 By default, apps are served locally on port 8080.
 Set host='0.0.0.0' to serve your app to external traffic.